 - “Live a lot, drink yourself silly, be social, the trail is all about the people you share it with out there.
 Laugh, cause everything is goofy.
 Be plain silly, this is your chance.
 Take zeros, take more near-os, and try a hero if you find out about those.
-Love deeply, don't be afraid to get hurt.
-Pick yourself up when you're down, and just keep hiking.”
+Love deeply, and don’t be afraid to get hurt.
+Pick yourself up when you’re down, and just keep hiking.”

 - “Do it!”

 - “Listen to your body and don’t give in to the “vortex of fear” hike your own hike and enjoy!”